Logarithm: Motivation

+by which tables of logarithms allow multiplication and division to be reduced to addition and subtraction, a great aid to calculations before the invention of computers.

 Definition

 Given a positive real number b such that b ≠ 1, the logarithm of a positive real number x with respect to base b is the exponent by which b must be raised to yield x.
 In other words, the logarithm of x to base b is the unique real number y such that $b^y = x$.

 The logarithm is denoted "log_{b} x" (pronounced as "the logarithm of x to base b", "the base-b logarithm of x", or most commonly "the log, base b, of x").

 An equivalent and more succinct definition is that the function log_{b} is the inverse function to the function $x\mapsto b^x$.